Venezuela national football team: Team image

 Venezuela made its international debut in the Central American and Caribbean Games held in Panama in 1938, wearing the vinotinto (burgundy) color.
 The burgundy color originated from the uniform of the Venezuelan National Guard.
 In the 1967 Copa América Venezuela also wore the Peñarol shirt v Chile to avoid colors clash, as Venezuela had arrived in the Estadio Centenario (Peñarol's frequent venue) with no alternate shirts.

 In 1993, a vertical band with the colors of the National flag was added to the left side of the jersey, which changed its colors to a more traditional red tone.
 This lasted until 1996 when Venezuela returned to the vinotinto tone.

-In 1998 Venezuela adopted a yellow/blue/red scheme, similar to their flag colors, by Mexican manufacturer "ABA Sports".
+In 1998, Venezuela adopted a yellow/blue/red scheme, similar to their flag colors, by Mexican manufacturer "ABA Sports".
 The national team returned to the traditional color in 2000.
 It has been remaining (with few changes) as the main uniform up to present days.

+Uniform and coat of arms

+Uniform

+In October 2018, the Venezuelan Football Federation announced that the national team would end its thirteen-year relationship with Adidas and switch to uniforms made by the Italian company Givova starting in 2019.
+Givova supplied the Venezuelan national teams from 2019 through 2023.

+In June 2023, the Venezuelan Football Federation announced that Adidas would return as the official kit supplier of all Venezuelan national football teams beginning in 2024.
+The agreement covers the men's and women's field football teams, as well as futsal and beach soccer teams, at all age levels.

+Adidas unveiled the new Venezuelan national team kits in February 2024.
+The home kit returned to the traditional Vinotinto colour, while the away kit incorporated the yellow, blue and red colours of the Venezuelan flag.

+In November 2025, Adidas and the Venezuelan Football Federation presented a new home shirt inspired by the tepuis of Venezuela.
+The design retained Vinotinto as its predominant colour and incorporated the colours of the Venezuelan flag in the Adidas shoulder stripes.

+In March 2026, Adidas and the Venezuelan Football Federation presented the new away shirt for 2026.
+The shirt features a historical version of the federation's emblem, based on the emblem used between 1961 and 1967.